 - Fold that flap over to the left, and repeat that step on all of the other flaps.
 You can flip the sections around to the right from behind so that it is not uneven.

-- Use a blunt knife, a bone folder, or your fingernail to smooth out the edges.
+- Use a blunt knife or a bone folder to smooth out the edges.

 - Rotate the paper clockwise.